tyleryouk/00os-origin/00reaper/00OS-commands/user_requests.md

 ### REQ-001: Implement Tool Call Based Command Structure
 #### Requirements
 - Reconfigure command pipeline to focus on tool call execution
-- Remove any terminal command executions that run 00OS commands
+- Remove any direct terminal command executions that run 00OS commands, all terminal commands should be instructed with the run_terminal_cmd() tool call.
 - Create proper command detection and parameter parsing
 - Implement process selection using fetch_rules
 - Document the updated command structure